How to ensure optimum performance of miniature DPA mics for wireless

 Different brands use different connector configurations, including 2-, 3- or 4-pin variants.

-2-pins: In a 2-wire connection, you may think that one wire is missing.
+2-pins: In a 2-wire connection, it may seem that one wire is missing.
 What you need is a voltage supply plus ground and audio out plus ground.
 In the 2-wire connection scheme, one wire is used to supply the voltage to the microphone and receive the audio from it.

 So, in the 2-pin connection, the wire carrying audio and bias is connected to one pin, and the ground/shield is connected to the other.

-All DPA miniature and sub-miniature microphones are 2-wire types.
-The MicroDot is a 2-pin connector.
+All DPA miniature and sub-miniature microphones (except for 2061) are 2-wire types.
+MicroLock® is a 2-pin connector.

 Figure 5.
-2-pin connection of 2-wire microphones, whether it is traditional FET types (left) or CORE by DPA versions (right).
+2-pin connection of 2-wire microphones, whether it is traditional FET types (left) or CORE/CORE+ by DPA versions (right).

 3-pins: The connection for the traditional 3-wire microphone is straightforward: One wire for the voltage supply, one for audio out and one for the common ground.

-In contrast to the 2-wire single FET solution, the 3-wire connection offers the possibility for positive output for positive-going sound pressure, i.e., in phase.
+In contrast to the 2-wire single FET solution, the 3-wire connection offers the possibility of positive output for positive-going sound pressure, i.e., in phase.
 (See schematics below).

 Figure 6.
 Conventional 3-wire FET circuitry with in-phase output.
-Connector types: Mini-jack, Lemo.
+Connector types: Mini-Jack, 3-pin LEMO.

 4-pins: In a simple design, with only one active component (the FET) in the mic, some manufacturers build a simple compensation circuitry in the transmitter using a 4-pin connection.
 The compensation does not work equally well for all microphones but is specific for a particular mic and TX combination.
 A "one-size-fits-all" solution is not optimal as the microphone and transmitter should rather be paired one-to-one.